Polkadot-Blockchain-Academy/pba-content/content-templates/slides/activity-template-slides.md

 ---
 title: Activity Template Slides # Also update the h1 header on the first slide to the same name
 description: Describe your activity in one line here
+duration: 2.5 hours (including 15 minute coffee break)
+instructors: ["some one","another gal"]
+teaching-assistants: ["some one","another gal"]
 ---